Can I Get Compensation For Pain and Suffering After Low Impact Car Accident

 The state of Florida operates under a no-fault system with its driving laws.
 This means that no matter whose fault the crash was, both drivers have to file claims with their own car insurance companies to cover the costs of the damages.
 If the insurance claims are not enough to cover the costs of the damages, people can then sue the at-fault driver to seek more compensation.

 Let’s look at some of Florida’s car accident statute of limitation laws more closely.
-A person has four years from the date of the crash to file a lawsuit and have their case registered in the Florida system.
+A person has two years from the date of the crash to file a lawsuit and have their case registered in the Florida system.
 While that is somewhat of a lengthy time frame, it’s best to file as soon as you can to get started and preserve your claim.

 Since Florida is a no-fault state, both parties in a car accident can file for pain and suffering, but the distribution of wages will not be equal.
 The take-home settlement for each party will depend on how responsible the jury finds you and the other party at fault.